vgurianov/qm/docs/discussion.md

 Answers.
 ### 1. Are there quantum objects (state vectors) between measurements (psi-ontic point of view)?
 Or the wave function only describes our knowledge (psy-epistemological point of view)?
 "Quantum objects exist both before the measurement (observation) procedure and after.
 But before observation, these objects exist in a fundamentally different way than after the act of registration."
 A. Y. Sevalnikov
-"... the wave function is closely connected with the potential mode of being, objectively existing, although it is beyond the bounds of the manifest (“other being”, "pregeomeotry").
+"... the wave function is closely connected with the potential mode of being, objectively existing, although it is beyond the bounds of the manifest (“other being”,"pregeomeotry").
 "A. Yu.
 Sevalnikov
 "Between dimensions, quantum objects are in a potential mode of being in the form of a set of many possible states that are incompatible in the current mode."
 V. E. Terekhovich

-Quantum objects (class objects) exist whether we observe them or not.
-The class object (potential mode of being) spawns an instance object (actual mode of existence) after it receives the <<create>> message.
+Quantum objects (class-objects) exist whether we observe them or not.
+The class-object (potential modus of being) spawns an instance-object (actual modus of existence) after it receives the «create» message.
 The constructor call simulates the collapse of the wave function.
 The collapse of the wave function occurs in nature regardless of measurements.
-The wave function is a mathematical model of an object-class.
+The wave function is a mathematical model of an class-object.
-When it comes to dimensions, the constructor is called first, and then a message is sent to the instance object that simulates the dimension.
+When it comes to dimensions, the constructor is called first, and then a message that simulates the dimension is sent to the instance-object.
 The returned value will be the result of the measurement.
-Thus, the measurement message is a composite message.
+Thus, the measurement is a composite message.

 ### 2. What are the advantages of the two-modus model of existence "potential actual" for describing quantum phenomena?
-Giving legitimacy to physical existence in a potential mode removes the ontological uncertainty around quantum paradoxes that have arisen from attempts to reconcile the properties of quantum systems with the properties of classical phenomena.
+Giving legitimacy to physical existence in a potential modus removes the ontological uncertainty around quantum paradoxes that have arisen from attempts to reconcile the properties of quantum systems with the properties of classical phenomena.
 V. E. Terekhovich

 The two-mode model is a philosophical basis for choosing concepts and constructing frame networks that describe quantum effects.